Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 ## Insights and Recommendation

 1. Revenue generation by Agents:
-	* With considerable revenue brought in by agents, it will be beneficial to create reward programs for top performing agents to act as an incentive that could boost performance of other agents
+	* With considerable revenue brought in by agents, it will be beneficial to create reward programs for top-performing agents to act as an incentive that could boost the performance of other agents
 2. Loyal Customers as Key Revenue Drivers:
 	* Loyal customers contribute to the majority of both bookings and revenue.
 	*Recommendation: Loyalty programs and promotional offers tailored to retain and attract more loyal customers should be considered.